Turkey steps up Syria strikes, says will defend borders

 It was not clear who fired the mortar into Turkey, but security sources said it had come from near Tel Abyad and that Turkey was increasing the number of troops along its border.

 Syria said it was investigating the source of the mortar bomb and urged restraint.
-Information Minister Omran Zoabi said his country respected the sovereignty of neighbouring countries.
+Information Minister Omran Zoabi said his country respected the sovereignty of neighboring countries.

 Russia said Damascus had vowed there would not be a repeat.